Fergus-Stonehouse/Pub-Quiz/README.md

 ## User Stories

-I recruited a variety of people to assist in testing the website, family and friends, and asked some users who would likely use the site again (namely, current members of the actual Cellar Discord channel), to provide feedback.
-This proved useful as certain images proved making reading the text difficult on the "game-on" page.
+I asked family and friends if they would try using the quiz and provide a little feedback.

 ### New Site Users

-- As a new site user, I would like to know what the site is about, so that I understand what the site does.
+- As a new site user, I would like the buttons to be large and clear.
-- As a new site user, I would like to learn more about what Roleplaying is.
+- As a new site user, I would like questions to be large and clear.
-- As a new site user, I would like to learn what games are usully being played on the Channel.
+- As a new site user, I would like to know my total score at the end of the quiz.
-- As a new site user, I would like to discover more about The Cellar Gaming Community.

 ### Returning Site Users

-- As a returning site user, I would like to be able to access the Discord Channel quickly.
+- As a returning site user, I would like even more questions.
-- As a returning site user, I would like to be able to visit the official game websites for additional gaming resources.
+- As a returning site user, I would like to have a quiz on a specialist subject, eg.: sports, history, etc.

 ## Deployment